Advantages of Residential Mobile Shredding Services

 Beyond the material discussed above, drop off and mobile shredding offer many of the same advantages.
 With both services, you will receive a Certificate of Destruction.
 You’re documents will also be stored in secure locked bins no matter what service you choose.
 Overall, both options are secure and affordable.

 Another factor to consider for mobile shredders is their ability to hold a community shredding event.
 If you have paper that needs to be shredded, your neighbor probably does too.

 Having a mobile shred truck come out to your community is a great way to spread awareness of identity theft, offer secure shredding to the area, and build stronger neighborhood connections.

 Many shredding companies offer shred events to the public.
 Depending on the company, people may only have to pay a small fee or make a donation to a local charity to get their shredding done.
 Most events are hosted in large, accessible places such as the parking lot of a local shopping center.

 If you cannot find an already scheduled event, you could start your own.
 A mobile shred truck only cost about a hundred dollars to come out and will shred up to ten boxes.
 If you don’t have that much to shred, why not invite your neighbors to shred their paper as well and then split the cost.

-Mobile shredding is a great option for a community shredding event.
-Shred Nations can help you find a shredder to come to your neighborhood and do all the work for you.
-If you just need residential shredding, we have a nationwide network of contractors that can shred your documents at your home.
+Mobile shredding, drop off, and community shredding events are a great way to handle your home shredding.
+Shred Nations can help you find a shredder to come to your neighborhood and we can help find local drop off locations near you as well.
+If you need residential shredding, we have a nationwide network of contractors that can help you to shred your documents at your home.